ui5-community/ui5-ecosystem-showcase/README.md

 # ui5-ecosystem-showcase

-A repository showcasing the UI5 Tooling ecosystem idea.
+The repository showcasing the UI5 Tooling ecosystem possibilites.

+> :warning: All tooling extensions only support UI5 Tooling **V3** only!
+The support for UI5 Tooling **V2** has been removed.
+All tooling extensions with **V3** support have the major version `3.x.x`, for the **V2** support please use the previous versions of the tooling extensions.

 [![OpenUI5 Community Slack (#tooling channel)](https://img.shields.io/badge/slack-join-44cc11.svg)](https://join-ui5-slack.herokuapp.com)